 Years ago, Allen was asked to take over a struggling electronics firm in the Saint Louis market; they needed somebody to help pull the company out of receivership.
 They were simply hoping that Allen could tidy up the company and just get them out of trouble.
 He was far more successful than that; their growth was so significant that the company ultimately went public.
 That success and the financial freedom it provided Allen allowed him to retire…briefly.

 During that time, Allen wondered what the “X factor” had been that helped him achieve such tremendous success.
 He realized it was the outside advice of people who helped him think through the challenges and opportunities that any company faces to make better decisions, to make fewer mistakes, and add a higher level of accountability to his role.

 That led him to build and test peer boards in the Saint Louis area.
 TAB was always a franchise concept based on the fundamental belief that the best people to facilitate and coach business owners are other business owners.

-Nearly 30 years later, TAB is operating in 21 countries, with thousands of TAB Members around the world and people benefiting from exactly the thought that Allen originally had when he worked to get that initial company out of receivership and into the public.
+More than 30 years later, TAB is operating in 22 countries, with thousands of TAB Members around the world and people benefiting from exactly the thought that Allen originally had when he worked to get that initial company out of receivership and into the public.